Bright and Dark States of Light: The quantum Origin of Classical Interference

-The collective basis \eqref{psi} presents a strong analogy to the $N$-excitation Dicke basis for multi-atom systems~\cite{Dicke1954,Delanty2011}.
-In analogy to the ``cooperation number'' for Dicke states, the $\sqrt{2n}$ factor represents the cooperativity of the emission, where the $\sqrt{2}$ factor comes from the fact that there are two modes interacting with the atom.
-In particular, the $n=0$ case corresponds to the perfectly dark state (PDS) for the subspace of $N$ photons
+As shown in the supplemental material (SM), which includes the Refs.~\cite{scully1997, mandel1995,Zavatta2004, Parigi2007,Cohen1992,Murr2006}, the states $\ket{\psi^N_n}$ constitute a complete basis satisfying $H \left|\psi_{n}^{N}\right\rangle \ket{g}= g\sqrt{2n} \left|\psi_{n-1}^{N-1}\right\rangle \ket{e}$.
+This describes the excitation of the atom accompanied by a transition from state $\ket{\psi_{n}^{N}}$ to $\ket{\psi_{n-1}^{N-1}}$, as illustrated in Fig. \ref{fig:ladder} (b), analog to the $N$-excitation Dicke basis for multi-atom systems~\cite{Dicke1954,Delanty2011}.
+In analogy to the ``cooperation number'' for Dicke states, the $\sqrt{2n}$ factor represents the cooperativity of the absorption, where the $\sqrt{2}$ appears due to the two modes.

+Of particular interest is the case $n=0$ for which $\textbf{E}^{(+)}(\textbf{r},t)\ket{\psi_0^{N}}=0$.
+The $n=0$ state is therefore unable to excite the sensor atom, for any $N$, and this is why we name it the perfectly dark state (PDS) for the subspace of $N$ photons \cite{bjork2002applications, Delanty2011}